imagekitio/docs-keep-a-changelog/features/image-transformations/overlay-using-layers.md

 ```

 ## Input of layer
 The input of the layer can be specified using `i` or `ie` (base64 encoded) parameter.
-In case both `i` and `ie` is present, `i` is ignored.
+In case both `i` and `ie` are present, `i` is ignored.
 The base64 string should be made URL safe to ensure that all padding characters (=) are included correctly.
 In Javascript, a function like `encodeURIComponent()` can be used for this.

 ## Position of layer